Xanthe

 Meaning

-Literal translation is 'yellow' or 'golden', often associated with the colour of sunlight or marigolds.
-In Australian English contexts, it connotes brightness, warmth, and a lively personality.
+Literal translation is 'yellow' or 'golden'.
+In Australian English contexts, connotes brightness, cheerfulness, and elegance, often associated with sunshine and warmth.

 Pronunciation